-After extensively researching hiring manager and human resource department preferences and feedback, CVs three of more pages tend to receive 10%-20% attention by default for review as compared to one page CVs which is 50%-60% and 2 pages CVs which is 30-40% attention assuming correct applications.
-This does not mean that all one page CVs are read.
+After extensively researching hiring manager and human resource department preferences and feedback, CVs three or more pages tend to receive 10%-20% attention by default for review as compared to one page CVs which is 50%-60% and 2 pages CVs which is 30-40% attention assuming correct applications.
+This does not mean that all one-page CVs are read.

 Highly Recommended length of Your CV

 Less than 5-7 years of experience - ONE Page - Perfect

 More than 5-7 years experience - TWO Pages - Very Good (assuming you have detailed skills, attended training and seminars, highlighted achievements)